 Quinnipiac University is a private coeducational university with three campuses in Hamden, Connecticut—a main campus, one for upperclassmen, and a center for professional programs.
-With a total enrollment of 9,746 students, the University offers an average class size or 20 with a 15:1 student-faculty ratio.
-Aspiring health care students can major in Athletic Training, Athletic Training/Physical Therapy, Diagnostic Medical Sonography, Health Science Studies, Medicine, Nursing, Occupational Therapy, Physical Therapy, Physician Assistant, and Radiologic Sciences or join one of many dual-degree programs.
+With a total enrollment of 9,746 students, the University offers an average class size of 20 and a 15:1 student-faculty ratio.
+Students can major in Athletic Training, Athletic Training/Physical Therapy, Diagnostic Medical Sonography, Health Science Studies, Medicine, Nursing, Occupational Therapy, Physical Therapy, Physician Assistant, and Radiologic Sciences or join one of many dual-degree programs.

 Sacred Heart University

 Sacred Heart University is a private coeducational university—and the largest Catholic university in New England—located in Fairfield, Connecticut.
 With a total enrollment of 8,958 undergraduate and graduate students, the University offers students from all 50 states and 40 countries a 14:1 student-faculty ratio.
-Students benefit from the Center for Healthcare Education and numerous clinical experiences across the Univeristy’s health and sciences programs, which include a Bachelor of Science in Athletic Training, Exercise Science, and Nursing; a Master of Science in Occupational Therapy; a Doctor of Physical Therapy; and more.
+Students benefit from the Center for Healthcare Education and numerous clinical experiences across the University’s health and sciences programs, which include a Bachelor of Science in Athletic Training, Exercise Science, and Nursing; a Master of Science in Occupational Therapy; a Doctor of Physical Therapy; and more.

 University of Connecticut

 The University of Connecticut is a comprehensive public university in Storrs, Connecticut—only 30 miles from Hartford.
-With a total undergraduate enrollment of 19,133 students, the University offers a 16:1 student-faculty ratio across its 10 undergraduate schools and colleges.
-UConn has health science majors in Allied Health, Exercise Science, Dental Medicine, Medicine, Nursing, Nutritional Science, and more.
-Students can also take advantage of the University’s Office of Undergraduate Research for health science research opportunities to enhance their educational experience.
+With a total undergraduate enrollment of 19,133, the University offers a 16:1 student-faculty ratio across its 10 undergraduate schools and colleges.
+UConn offers majors in Allied Health, Exercise Science, Dental Medicine, Medicine, Nursing, Nutritional Science, and more, as well as an Office of Undergraduate Research for health science research opportunities that enhance the educational experience.